sfibich/funWithTerraform/README.md

 # funWithTerraform
-Scripts I've put together to help me learn terraform as well as other Azure technologies.
+Scripts put together to help learn terraform as well as Azure.
 The setup scripts are geared to work for a Linux platform.

 ## Befor running Terraform load environment variables
 1. Log into Azure using az account login